MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

 Summary
 -------
-A unit cube mesh consisting of six tetrahedral elements is used to model a single muscle cell tension response to a twitch calcium transient.
+A unit cube mesh consisting of six tetrahedral elements is used to model a single muscle cell tension response to a twitch calcium transient with fixed length.
 The instruction file is included in the repository, and can be downloaded <a href="https://github.com/MMoTH/FEniCS-Myosim/blob/master/demos/cell_isometric_demo/cell_displacement_ramp_and_hold_demo.json" >here</a>.

 Simulation Protocol
 -------------------